 Red shouts NO!
 Use the red color reservedly.
 Avoid red buttons.

 Does the user understand what to do?
 Clarity is essential.
 Less color and a minimum of text helps your users to navigate easily.
 The interface tells them where to click and where to find the next step.
 The interface should not confuse users.

 A large number of our population are color blind.
-Make sure to have colors and text in colors that’s readable for all.
-Here is a link to Chrome where you can check and see how your webpage looks for those with difficulty differentiating between colors.
-Here is a link where you can upload images to a color blindness simulator.
+Make sure to have colors and text in colors that are readable for all. \\Here you can upload images to a color blindness simulator.
 Make sure you’re not using colors to show important things.